 There are a number of key differences.
 The first is that a Reverse Mortgage doesn’t require you to provide your credit score or income.

 Second, you don’t have to make any payments on the Reverse Mortgage until you sell or move, whereas a HELOC will require regular monthly payments.
-Find out more about the difference here.
+Find out more about the difference in this article on reverse mortgage vs home equity line of credit.

 Will I have any equity left in my home?